codam-coding-college/MLX42/README.md

  - `make install`

 13. Go to the directory you assigned in Step 10.
 Copy the GLFW folder in the include folder to `C:\MinGW\include` & copy the .a file in the lib folder to `C:\MinGW\lib`.

-#### NOTE: As of now the build script for windows does not exist, compile by adding every c file manually.

 14. Compile your program with these flags:
  - `-lglfw3`